tfachada/thesist/README.md

 ## FAQ

+### Is this template universal?

+It tries to be.

+While there are general guidelines that apply to the vast majority of IST theses, and that this template respects out of the box, on some specific degrees or supervisions you may be asked to add extra content.
+For example, MEBiol students are typically required to include a preface before the declaration.
+To allow for the use in such cases, this template includes a set of miscellaneous settings that can be adjusted from `main.typ`.

+In addition to the miscellaneous settings, `main.typ` also includes PIC2-related settings, since thesis-like PIC2 reports have been known to deviate from the thesis in format in various minor forms.
+If your report is supposed to diverge in a major form, see the next FAQ.

+This template also includes the option to typeset the spine of the thesis in the rare case that it is printed as a book with cover (no other template has been known to implement this).
+While there are technically rules for how to do this formatting, they are contradictory on close inspection.
+As such this is not considered a "formal" feature, instead implementing what was perceived to be the most likely intention.

+**If none of the settings changes what you want:** First see if you can add the code yourself (for example, a `#pagebreak()` inside one of your sections); if this still doesn't solve it, feel free to open an issue or a pull request.

 ### My PIC template looks nothing like this one!

 Contrary to the thesis itself, the PIC2 doesn't have a universal format or ruleset.
 Use the template you're given (or port it to Typst yourself) if it's too different from this one.
 You can then come back to this one when you're writing your thesis document, which will have this format for sure.

-### My PIC template looks like this one, but I can't fully replicate it because X.

-Take a good look at *all* the setting variables there are in `main.typ`.
-If none of them changes what you want: first see if you can add the code yourself (for example, a `#pagebreak()` inside one of your sections); if this still doesn't solve it, feel free to open an issue or a pull request.

 ### Why is some of the front matter structure imported from this template's package instead of directly editable?